lemlac/mulem/docs/reference.md

 print("{x}")      -- 3
 ```

 Note that this is an escape hatch, not a common pattern.
+Other keywords like `unset`, `shadow`, `fresh`, `freeze`, `rebind`, etc. would not work because they are all too ambiguous for this use case.
+This is the most semantic way of solving this rare issue.

 #### References (`ref`/`ref mu`)